rorydonaldson/obsidian-notes/Device Setup.md

 ```
 If you don't have the cert bundle, can get from here https://github.com/aviva-verde/data-engineering-tools/tree/main/onboarding/certs

+> Note: You will need to be on the VPN or office network for this to work

 ## Go Proxy
 Add the following to `~/.zshrc`:
 `export GOPROXY="https://binaries.avivagroup.com/artifactory/api/go/go-github-virtual"`